 Will you be starting courses in any other cities?

 We have steadily grown from one venue to now running in four cites in the UK.
-We are considering two new cities later this year but for now we are focusing on London, Birmingham, Manchester and Glasgow.
+We are considering two new cities later this year but for now we are focusing on London, Birmingham and Manchester.
 Our first International course was held in Dubai.

 Do we need to bring our own food?